mcadariu/concurrency-experiments/README.md

-Reading the [The Art of Multiprocessor Programming](https://shop.elsevier.com/books/the-art-of-multiprocessor-programming/herlihy/978-0-12-415950-1) book I felt the need at times to try out the theory with some experiments and check the numbers if they are as expected.
-I collect them in this repo for future reference.
+Repo for storing experiments trying out the theory from the [The Art of Multiprocessor Programming](https://shop.elsevier.com/books/the-art-of-multiprocessor-programming/herlihy/978-0-12-415950-1).